-Most economic variables and indicators for the State of Kansas were revised downward at the April's Consensus Revenue Estimating Group (Group) meeting due to the impact of the coronavirus.
-State revenue estimates were decreased from previous estimates for fiscal years 2020 and 2021 by 10.8% and 5.86%, respectively.
-The State deferred tax payment and filing deadlines, following along with federal actions, thus moving receipts into fiscal year 2021.
+Most economic variables and indicators for the State of Kansas were revised upward at the April's Consensus Revenue Estimating Group (Group) meeting due to the rebounding economy.
+State revenue estimates were increased from previous estimates for fiscal years 2021 and 2022 by 4.1% and 0.6%, respectively.

-The State of Kansas provided approximately 35.3% of the total resources for the University during fiscal year 2020.
-This is up slightly from the 33.1% provided during fiscal year 2019.
-The fiscal year 2021 state appropriation budget is approved for \$32.7 million, a decrease from the fiscal year 2020 appropriation.
+The State of Kansas provided approximately 31.3% of the total resources for the University during fiscal year 2021.
+This is down from the 35.3% provided during fiscal year 2020.
+The fiscal year 2022 state appropriation budget is approved for \$33.9 million, an increase from the fiscal year 2021 appropriation.

 In managing our budget, the highest priority of the University continues to be serving the needs of our students.
 Any reductions to the state appropriated amount would have a significant impact on the operations of the University.
-Reductions in state appropriations were made in fiscal year 2021, with federal COVID funds being allocated to mitigate the impact.
-Currently the University is planning for a 10% reduction in the fiscal year 2022 state appropriation.
+State appropriations increased in fiscal year 2022, including the addition of \$1.7 million one-time maintenance of effort funds to be directed to need-based aid, recruitment, and economic development.
+The University is planning for a stable state appropriation in fiscal year 2023.
 We are also dependent on tuition and fee revenue from enrolled students which comprises 35.9% of our total budget.
-Enrollment for fall 2020 is anticipated to be down due to the ongoing pandemic.
-A tuition and fee increase of 2.50% was approved for fiscal year 2021.
+Due to ongoing concerns about lower enrollments and from the ongoing pandemic, the University is cutting its budgeted expenditures by approximately \$5.6 million over fiscal years 2022 and 2023. \$4.5 million will be cut in fiscal year 2022 and the remaining \$1.1 million will be cut in fiscal year 2023.
+No increase in tuition and fees was approved for fiscal year 2022.